rascalmicro/rascal-www/_static/basic-tutorial-diy-thermostat.markdown

         pytronics.set_pin_low(2)  # Turn heat off
 $$/code

 The basic flow of the function is to check the sensor, then get the current target temperature.
 If the temperature is too low, we heat; otherwise we don't.
 The address <code>0x48</code> is the default I<sup>2</sup>C address for the TMP102 sensor.
 The <code>* 1.8 + 32.0</code> is a conversion from the sensor's native Celsius to the inferior Fahrenheit scale my American upbringing burdened me with.
 There's also some tricky business going on with the arguments to <code>get_target_temp</code>, but let's look at the guts of the <code>read_sensor</code> function in more detail first.
+I've put the code that is specific to the thermostat in a separate file, <code>thermostat.py</code>.
+That's where the function below comes from.
 $$code(lang=python)
 def read_sensor(address):
     import subprocess